Kautilya Academy Achieves Success in MPPSC Examination - www.lokmattimes.com

 Kautilya Academy Achieves Success in MPPSC Examination

-PNN Indore (Madhya Pradesh) [India], January 2: Kautilya Academy has once again raised the flag of success in the ...
+Indore (Madhya Pradesh) [India], January 2: Kautilya Academy has once again soared the flag of success in the Madhya Pradesh ...

 The academy played a pivotal role in guiding toppers like Priya Pathak, Pooja Soni (ranked third), and Simi Yadav in achieving success in the MPPSC examination.
 Out of the 24 Deputy Collectors selected, 12 are from Kautilya Academy.
 Celebrating the success of the students, Shreedhant Joshi addressed them by cutting a cake and encouraged them to consider their selection not just as success but as a stepping stone to become better officers serving the nation and fulfilling their duties towards society.